OpenSIPS/SIPssert/docs/tasks.md

     args: -M32
 ```

-Logging configuration shoud look like this:
+Logging configuration should look like this:

 ```
 tasks: